Go to main content

 Discount/Matching contribution

-Eligible employees benefit from a 20% discount on the share price and a contribution from the company matching the shares offered, depending on the number of shares they have. (*)
+Eligible employees benefit from a discount on the share price and a matching contribution in free shares, depending on the number of shares subscribed. (*)

 (*) different conditions for UK